aloicerains/alx-low_level_programming/0x14-bit_manipulation/README.md

 The directory contains programs associated with bit manipulations and conversions
 * 0-binary_to_uint.c: converst binary to unsigned integers
 * 1-print_binary.c: Prints binary conversion of unsigned ling integers
+* 2-get_bit.c: Function gets the bit a given index